CHORUS-TRE/chorus-web-ui/docs/memory-bank/activeContext.md

 ## 1. Current Work Focus

-**Primary Task: Implement Workbench k8sStatus Loading State (Phase 4: Polish)**
+**Primary Task: Implement Gatekeeper Authorization Integration**

-With the core implementation of the workbench k8sStatus feature complete, the current priority is to polish the error handling and user experience.
-This involves ensuring that all edge cases, such as polling timeouts and API errors, are handled gracefully in the UI.
+With the `k8sStatus` feature functionally complete, the project focus is shifting to implementing a robust authorization layer.
+This involves integrating the `chorus-gatekeeper` service to replace the existing mock role data and enforce permissions throughout the UI.

 **Key Requirements:**

-- Provide clear, user-friendly error messages for all failure scenarios.
+- Define and implement domain models for authorization entities (permissions, policies).
+- Integrate the `gatekeeper` client/library.
+- Update UI components to reflect real-time user permissions.
-- Implement and test timeout handling.
+- Remove mock authorization data and handlers.
-- Ensure a smooth and consistent user experience across all related components.

 ## 2. Recent Changes

-- **Workbench k8sStatus UI (Phase 3) Complete:**
-  - The `background-iframe.tsx` component now correctly uses the `useWorkbenchStatus` hook, displaying a loading overlay while polling and only showing the iframe when the workbench is "Running".
-  - All UI components related to the workbench lifecycle have been updated to reflect the k8sStatus.
-- **Workbench k8sStatus Backend (Phase 1 & 2) Complete:**
+- **Workbench k8sStatus Feature Complete:**
-  - The domain model for `Workbench` has been updated to include the `k8sStatus` field and a `K8sWorkbenchStatus` enum.
-  - A new `useWorkbenchStatus` hook has been created to handle polling for the workbench status.
-  - The `getWorkbench` action was added to support the new hook.
+  - The feature for polling and displaying workbench status is now considered functionally complete.
+Final polishing will be de-prioritized to focus on authorization.
 - **Client-Side OAuth Redirect Complete:**
   - The OAuth redirect flow was refactored to be fully client-side.
-  - Logic was consolidated from a server-side API route into the `oauthredirect/page.tsx` component, which now directly calls the required action.
+  - Logic was consolidated from a server-side API route into the `oauthredirect/page.tsx` component.

 ## 3. Next Steps

 **Immediate Implementation Plan:**

-### Phase 4: Error Handling & Polish (In Progress)

-1. **TODO** - Handle polling errors gracefully in all affected components (`workbench-create-form`, `workbench-table`, `background-iframe`).
-2. **TODO** - Add user-friendly timeout error messages after 5 minutes of polling.
+### Phase 1: Models and Gatekeeper Integration

+1. **TODO** - Define Zod schemas for Gatekeeper entities (Permissions, Roles, Policies) in the domain layer.
+2. **TODO** - Implement data source and repository for fetching authorization data from the Gatekeeper service.
-3. **TODO** - Conduct a final review of the end-to-end user flow for polish and consistency.
+3. **TODO** - Create use cases for managing authorization state.

 **Files to Modify:**

-- `src/components/forms/workbench-create-form.tsx`
-- `src/components/workbench-table.tsx`
-- `src/app/(workspaces)/workspaces/[workspaceId]/sessions/[sessionId]/page.tsx`
-- `src/components/background-iframe.tsx`
+- `src/domain/model/` (new files for authorization)
+- `src/data/data-source/` (new gatekeeper data source)
+- `src/data/repository/` (new authorization repository)
+- `src/domain/use-cases/` (new authorization use cases)

 ## 4. Active Decisions & Considerations

+- **Gatekeeper Client Source:** The authorization logic will be based on the library provided in `src/lib/gatekeeper`.
-- **API Client:** The `k8sStatus` field was manually added to the `ChorusWorkbench.ts` model as a temporary measure.
-The API client should be regenerated to formally include this change.
+- **API Client Desynchronization:** The `k8sStatus` field was manually added to the `ChorusWorkbench.ts` model.
+The API client should still be regenerated when possible.
-- **Error State Design:** Error messages should be consistent and provide clear guidance to the user where possible.